 There are various types of B2B demand generation strategies brands can consider, but they’ll always be based on deep knowledge and understanding of your target audience.
 Some of the most common methodologies used in B2B demand generation include:

 - Content Creation: 60% of marketers in the B2B world agree content marketing generates the highest number of qualified leads for the top of their funnel.
 With a content marketing strategy, you can showcase your thought leadership in a specific industry, highlight the unique benefits of your company, and connect with a wide audience.
-The content created can include everything from blogs, articles, and eBooks, to podcasts, videos, and webinars.
+The content created can include everything from blogs, articles, and eBooks, to podcasts, videos, PowerPoint slides, and webinars.

 - Social media engagement: Via social media, companies can strengthen brand awareness and reach out to specific groups of customers.
 This is an important part of any demand-generation tactic.
 Social media is a chance to draw attention to products and services while also providing customers with information about your brand and its personality.